kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 # Predict on a InferenceService with transformer using Torchserve

 Transformer is an `InferenceService` component which does pre/post processing alongside with model inference.
 It usually takes raw input and transforms them to the input tensors model server expects.
 In this example we demonstrate an example of running inference with `Transformer` and `TorchServe` predictor.

 ## Setup

-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).
+1. Your ~/.kube/config should point to a cluster with [KServe installed](https://github.com/kserve/kserve#installation)
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

 ## Build Transformer image

-`KFServing.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, when `predictor_host` is passed the `predict` handler by default makes a HTTP call to the predictor url and gets back a response which then passes to `postproces` handler.
-KFServing automatically fills in the `predictor_host` for `Transformer` and handle the call to the `Predictor`, for gRPC predictor currently you would need to overwrite the `predict` handler to make the gRPC call.
+`KFServe.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, when `predictor_host` is passed the `predict` handler by default makes a HTTP call to the predictor url and gets back a response which then passes to `postprocess` handler.
+KServe automatically fills in the `predictor_host` for `Transformer` and handle the call to the `Predictor`, for gRPC predictor currently you would need to overwrite the `predict` handler to make the gRPC call.

 To implement a `Transformer` you can derive from the base `KFModel` class and then overwrite the `preprocess` and `postprocess` handler to have your own